all-ceramic restorations

 Surgical Guide

-• Custom healing caps to help shape the tissue and aid in creating an ideal emergence profile as well as papillae support
+• Custom healing caps to help shape the tissue and aid in creating an ideal emergence profile as well as papillae support,

-• Pre-designed impression for solid model verification
+• Pre-designed impression for solid model verification,

-• Precision guide rings
+• Precision guide rings,

-• FDA Approved resin for printing
+• and FDA-approved resin for printing.

 The importance of the proper placement of implants to the overall success of the case cannot be stressed enough.
 Guides help to ensure this critical component meets expectations.